-There are lots of spooktacular Halloween events taking place across Ireland this October Bank Holiday Weekend.
-There is also plenty to keep mummies (normal human ones), daddies and kiddies occupied during the mid-term break.
-All you’ve got to do is come up with a costume; if you’ve got it, haunt it!
+There are lots of Halloween events taking place across Ireland this October Bank Holiday Weekend with plenty to keep mummies (human ones) and all the family occupied during the mid-term break.
 We’ve selected a handful to give you some inspiration.
-Sure, it’ll be all fright on the night.
+Here's to a BOO-tiful weekend ahead!

-The Bram Stoker Festival takes place from Friday (27th) to Monday.
-A series of family-friendly events is planned for different venues around the city including Stokerland, a pop-up Victorian fun park, Sleep No More and a Macnas city centre parade.
+The Bram Stoker Festival takes place from Friday 26th to Monday 29th.
+A series of family-friendly events is planned in different venues around the city including Dracula's Disco on Sunday in Meeting House Square, Temple Bar, a screening of Little Shop of Horrors in The Botanic Gardens on Saturday and Stokerland 2018, pop-up Victorian fun park beside St. Patrick's Cathedral.

-Cork City Gaol plays host to Halloween during the mid-term break from Monday (30th) to Fri 3rd Nov.
+Cork City Gaol plays host to Halloween during the mid-term break from Monday 29th to Friday 2nd.
 Fancy dress is encouraged as you take part in their Black Cat treasure hunt, face painting, balloon making and story-telling.
-It’s sure to be frightfully good.
+It’s sure to be frightfully good!

-This Halloween, the Galway Aboo Halloween Festival takes place across the city from Saturday (28th) to Tuesday.
+The Galway Aboo Halloween Festival takes place across the city from Friday 26th to Monday 29th.
 It claims to be the largest Halloween Festival in the country with lots of themed events for ghosts and ghouls of all ages.
-The annual Halloween parade by Macnas will take place on Sunday at around 5.30pm.
-Spectators are encouraged to wear costumes too; see if you can outdo them.
+The annual Halloween parade by Macnas will take place on Sunday at around 5:30pm.
+Spectators are encouraged to wear costumes too; see if you can outdo and out-BOO them.

-Scare In The Park runs at Sligo Folk Park, Riverstown from Friday (27th) to Sunday, 6pm to 8pm each night.
+Scare In The Park runs at Sligo Folk Park, Riverstown from Saturday 27th to Monday 29th, from 6pm to 8pm each night.
 There will be lots of things happening over the weekend including arts and crafts, games and prizes, music, pumpkin carving and Haunted Millview House.

-Someone in Youhgal, County Cork was definitely having a good hair day when they came up with Youghaloween which runs from Friday 27th to Sunday 29th October.
+Someone in Youghal, County Cork had definitely had a full eight hours' sleep when they came up with Youghaloween, which runs from Thursday 25th to Sunday 28th.
 It kicks off at 7:30pm on the Friday with an ‘opening ritual’ and fireworks at The Mall beach.
-Then on Saturday, there’s witching school plus lots and lots of activities to keep both young and old satisfied and slightly terrified.
+No doubt youghal will enjoy it... y'all/youghal... geddit?

 More Halloween fun!